-As at March 31, 2024, the Company's investment in associates was \$120.4 million compared to an investment value of \$134.7 million as at December 31, 2023.
-The carrying value of the investments decreased by \$14.3 million in Q1 2024 from the Company's share of the associate's losses and the partial reversal of an impairment in relation to the Company's investment in Africa Energy Corp.
+As at September 30, 2024, the Company's investment in associates was \$123.7 million compared to an investment value of \$134.7 million as at December 31, 2023.
+The carrying value of the investments decreased by \$11.0 million in the first nine months of 2024 from the Company's share of the associate's losses, the partial reversal of an impairment in relation to the Company's investment in Africa Energy Corp, the reclassification of the investment in Eco from equity investments in equity associates to an investment held for sale and additional investments in Impact Oil and Gas Ltd. The investment in Impact Oil and Gas Ltd, holding the working interests in the Namibia Orange Basin Blocks 2913B and 2912, makes up \$118.5 million of the total equity investments in associates.